khanghugo/unurkey/README.md

 # unurkey
 Make your programmable keyboard with different layout become QWERTY on any PC

-This Python script will write an AutoHotKey file and you can used its compiled file virtually on any PC.
+This Python script will write an AutoHotKey file for that.

 "F#ck it." *unkeyboard your keyboard*